andyli/blog/content/posts/2015/2015-08-01_typescript-vs-haxe.md

 Of course, the ES6 block scoped `let` declaration is also supported by TypeScript.
 But it is kind of a pity that TypeScript has to maintain the old scoping strategy of `var` and goes to support `let` instead of "fixing" `var` declaration directly like Haxe...

 It is in a similar situation for the resolution of `this`.
 TypeScript [follows strictly the JS behavior](https://github.com/Microsoft/TypeScript/wiki/'this'-in-TypeScript).
 When `this` is inside a function/method, it is resolved dynamically. `this` may not always point to an instance of the enclosing "class", depended on how the function/method is called.
-Haxe "fixes" it to use the more natural lexical scoping, and making it always pointing to an instance of the enclosing "class".
+Haxe "fixes" it to use the more natural lexical scoping, and making it always points to an instance of the enclosing "class".
 The difference is illustrated as follows:
 ```ts
 // TypeScript
 class Counter {